lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.

-* Pass EAD_1 to the security application.
+* If EAD_1 is present, make message_1 content available to the application for EAD processing.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.
 Sending error messages is essential for debugging but MAY be skipped due to, for example, denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.